dsahil12/SahilDesai-Portfolio/README.md

 Throughout my career, I've had the opportunity to work in diverse roles, where I spearheaded initiatives that improved market share, product adoption, and customer satisfaction.
 I am passionate about creating impactful products that address real user needs.
 I am excited to continue my journey in the tech industry, focusing on roles that blend product management and data-driven decision-making.

 ## What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

-1. Understand how design elements like color, type, and visual style impact how viewers perceive and interpret data.
+1. 1.
+Understand how design elements like color, type, and visual style impact how viewers perceive and interpret data.
-2. Learn effective techniques for presenting complex data clearly and compellingly to support storytelling and decision-making.
+2. 2.
+Learn effective techniques for presenting complex data clearly and compellingly to support storytelling and decision-making.
-3. Explore new tools and methodologies for data visualization, enhancing my skills in product management and data-driven insights.
+3. 3.
+Explore new tools and methodologies for data visualization, enhancing my skills in product management and data-driven insights.

 ## Portfolio